-Below are some vital points to consider when venturing out at this time of year for a winter straylining session from your boat, but some of these tactics can be applied to land based fishing too…
+Below are some vital points to consider when venturing out for a snapper straylining session from your boat, but some of these tactics can be applied to land based fishing too…

 Using wind and tide to find your fishing spot…